Designations Congruent with Things: Chapter 22

 His car chimes quietly at him.

 Hermann sighs.
-“Not you,” he says.
+“Not you,” he clarifies.
 “Please take yourself out of silent mode.”

 “Silent mode deactivated,” the car says.

 “I apologize,” Hermann says to his car.
-“I am having a stressful day.”
+“I’m having a day.”

-“I understand,” the Porsche replies, even though such a statement is certainly inaccurate.
+“I understand,” the Porsche replies.
 “Would you care for some music?”

 “No, thank you,” Hermann replies.
 “I would care for a little more personal consideration from my colleague of ten years, but that is, apparently, too much to ask."